przemek13/patronat/README.md

 F.ex. to add an example Conference room to the System:

 with your Reservation System application running, in your command line (f.ex.
 Git Bash shell for Windows) insert:
 1. curl -d '{"name":"Organization example name"}' -H "Content-Type: application/json" -X POST localhost:8070/organizations
 to add Organization to the System,

 then insert:
 2. curl -d '{"name": "Conference Room example name","optionalId": null,"floor": 10,"available": true,"sittingPlaces": 10,"standingPlaces": 10,"hangingPlaces": 10}' -H "Content-Type: application/json" -X POST localhost:8070/rooms/<the id number of Organization added earlier to the System>

-You should be able to retrieve the related data by simple: curl localhost:8070/rooms.
+You should be able to retrieve the related data by simple: curl localhost:8070/rooms in your command line now.
 ```